hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

-Note that HyperSpy uses ``signal_type`` to determine which class is the most appropiate to deal with a particular sort of data.
+Note that HyperSpy uses ``signal_type`` to determine which class is the most appropriate to deal with a particular sort of data.
 Therefore, the signal type must be specific enough for HyperSpy to find a single signal subclass match for each sort of data.